Dipali Cunningham

 Dipali Cunningham (born August 27, 1958) from Melbourne, Australia now she lives in New York City, USA is an ultramarathon woman runner.
-Dipali is a Disciple from the spiritual Master Sri Chinmoy over 30 years.
+Dipali is a Disciple of the spiritual Master Sri Chinmoy over 30 years.

 History

 She began multiday running in 1991 with the Sri Chinmoy 7 Day race in Flushing Meadow, Queens, New York.

 Records

 Cunningham won the Self-Transcendence 6 Day Race every year between 1998-2015.
 In 2001, she set the 6 Day Road World Best of 821.862 km.